awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 ## Include Agent Queues in Historical Metric Reports<a name="add-agent-queue-metrics"></a>

 By default, agent queues are excluded from historical metrics reports\.
-To include agent queues in the report, you can select agent queues as a filter for the report\.
+To include agent queues in the report, select agent queues as a filter for the report\.

 **Include agent queues in historical metric reports**